 Outdoor plugs have a weather-resistant covering built into them so that they can survive rain and snow.
 You’ll find them in one-outlet, two-outlet, Wi-Fi, Homekit, and Z-wave varieties.
 And we have plenty of recommendations for outdoor smart plugs.

 But if you have never purchased a smart home device before, we recommend the Kasa Smart two-outlet plug.
 You can plug two different items (like Christmas lights or blowups) into the Kasa plug, and you can control each outlet individually.
 That means that if you have Christmas lights in one outlet and a lit candy cane in the other, you can make the candy cane turn on an hour or two before the Christmas lights.

-Kasa Smart Outdoor Smart Plug KP400, Smart Home Wi-Fi Outlet with 2 Sockets, Works with Alexa, Google Home &IFTTT, No Hub Required, Sunset & Sunrise Offset
+Kasa Outdoor Smart Plug, Smart Home Wi-Fi Outlet with 2 Sockets, IP64 Weather Resistance, Compatible with Alexa, Google Home & IFTTT, No Hub Required, ETL Certified(EP40)

 But decorations aren’t just for the outdoors, right?
 Christmas trees, winter villages, and more all call out for power, and you can automate them too.
 All you need is a smart plug, and thankfully, indoor smart plugs are usually cheaper than outdoor smart plugs.
 Like outdoor smart plugs, you can buy indoor smart plugs in Wi-Fi, Homekit, and Z-Wave varieties.
 But for most people, we recommend Wyze smart plugs.
 They’re super cheap and work extremely well.

 Wyze Plugs are cheap, easy to use, and easy to set up.
 Basically the trifecta of perfect plug features.